Growing Up in the Jedi Temple

 "It is," said Master Windu.
 "Although it will probably be a number of years for you, Initiate Okrest, until you are taken as a Padawan."

 Out they went, and Anakin wanted to stay close to Padmé, not spend these final few minutes too far away from her.
-But he suddenly found himself with a new responsibility, when Ellé grabbed his hand, and looked at him in a way that clearly said Without her you’re the closest thing I have to someone I feel safe around and I can rely on to take care of me no matter what.
+But he suddenly found himself with a new responsibility, when Ellé grabbed his hand, and looked at him in a way that clearly said Without her, you're the closest thing I have to someone I feel safe around and I can rely on to take care of me no matter what.
 That kind of put them in the same position, but he had to admit she might have depended on Padmé more than even he had.
 He wondered what she would do when Master Jinn came.

 Learn to be responsible.
-Learn to accept that Padmé was going away and he had to be proper about it and not let his feelings stop him from doing what was right.
+Learn to accept that Padmé was going away, and he had to be proper about it, and not let his feelings stop him from doing what was right.

 So he squeezed her hand back, and stayed by her, even if it meant he wasn't accompanying Padmé as she and her new Master went to the far side of the room so they could face everyone.